kfarst/kfarst.github.io/source/_posts/2017-08-02-exploring-swift-closures.md

 }
 {% endhighlight %}

+From there, we can create extensions for our classes that simply inherit from our `Then` extension.
+Let's take `UIControl` for example, which components like `UIButton` and `UILabel` subclass.

+{% highlight swift %}
+extension UIControl: Then {}
+{% endhighlight %}

 Our code now looks much cleaner, as we are encapsulating the configuration within the initialization of the object before we even assign it to a variable.